amartinezbrito1/RockPaperScissorsAnimal/README.md

 RPS Game Android App

 A fun and interactive Rock-Paper-Scissors game for Android devices.
-This project was to improve my Kotlin animations.
+This project was to improve my animations skills.

 Features
 - Play against the computer or a friend